akka/akka-distributed-workers-scala.g8/docs/src/main/paradox/index.md

 Akka is a toolkit and runtime for building highly concurrent, distributed, and fault-tolerant event-driven applications on the JVM.
 Akka can be used with both Java and Scala.

 This guide introduces Akka clusters by describing the Scala version of a distributed workers example.

-If you prefer to use Akka with Java, switch to the [Akka Distributed Workers with Java guide](http://developer.lightbend.com/guides/akka-quickstart-java/).
+A Java version of the guide is not yet available but will be soon, so check back in a while!

 The guide contains advanced usage of Akka and requires familiarity with Akka and Actors.
 If you have no previous experience with Actors you should start with [Akka Quickstart with Scala](http://developer.lightbend.com/guides/akka-quickstart-scala/) which goes through the basics.